GIGte/glua-menu/README.md

 # glua-menu
-This is a remake of GMod's standard menu which does not use HTML, it is written completely in Lua.
+This is a remake of GMod's standard menu.
+It is written completely in Lua and does not involve HTML.

 The reason is that HTML makes the menu slower and less responsive.